-Kevin put together the nice graphic above for me
+Kevin put together the nice graphic above for me, the below timeline was co-authored by Kevin and myself

 Timeline of Muay Thai Boxing Modernizing Events Along with Parallel Siam/Thai Changes